Causal Graph Neural Networks for Healthcare: Towards causal digital twins

-Clinical validation protocols must establish evidentiary standards for digital twin predictions.
-The multi-modal triangulation framework described earlier provides a starting point, combining biological plausibility assessment, replication across patient cohorts, natural experiments where available, and prospective validation studies comparing digital twin predictions to observed outcomes \cite{Pearl_2009_Causality}.
-Regulatory frameworks for in silico experimentation remain underdeveloped.
-The FDA and EMA have established pathways for in silico clinical trials in the development of medical devices, but extending these to patient-specific treatment optimisation requires new guidance that addresses unique challenges of personalised mechanistic modelling \cite{FDA_2021_AI}.
-Questions of liability when digital twin predictions prove inaccurate, intellectual property for patient-specific models, and equitable access to computationally intensive precision medicine tools demand policy attention.
-Success requires sustained collaboration between computational scientists developing causal inference methods, clinicians defining clinical requirements and validation criteria, biomedical researchers providing mechanistic knowledge, and regulatory bodies establishing appropriate oversight frameworks.
-The technical foundations are established; organisational and policy innovations will determine whether Causal Digital Twins transform from an aspirational vision to a clinical reality.
+On the regulatory side, frameworks for in silico experimentation are still catching up.
+The FDA has published guidelines on evaluating the credibility of modelling in medical device (including AI) submissions \cite{FDA_2023_CMS, FDA_AI}, and both the FDA and the EMA could accept in silico evidence for device evaluation \cite{viceconti2021silico}.
+However, extending these frameworks to patient-specific treatment optimisation requires new guidance to address the unique challenges of personalised mechanistic modelling.
+Questions of liability when predictions are wrong, intellectual property over patient-specific models, and equitable access to computationally intensive tools all need policy attention.
+None of this will happen without collaboration between developers of causal inference methods, clinicians who understand what the tools need to do, biomedical researchers who can provide mechanistic knowledge, and regulators willing to develop appropriate oversight.
+The technical building blocks exist.
+Whether they come together into something clinically useful depends considerably on organisational and policy progress.